agiledev-students-spring2023/final-project-quizverse/instructions-4-deployment.md

 ## Specific requirements

-- Each project must include a functioning Continuous Integration workflow, where **Travis CI** runs a build and test cycle every time a branch is pushed to GitHub or a new pull request is issued.
+- Each project must include a functioning Continuous Integration workflow, where **Circle CI** or similar hosted continuous integration server, runs a build and test cycle every time a branch is pushed to GitHub or a new pull request is issued.
-- Credentials for logging into databases, APIs, or other remote services, must never be shared in version control, and so Travis CI will not have access to them when testing.
-Use Travis' [encrypted environmental variables](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml) technique for passing such credentials safely to Travis.
-See [this discussion](https://stackoverflow.com/questions/9338428/using-secret-api-keys-on-travis-ci) for examples.
+- Credentials for logging into databases, APIs, or other remote services, must never be shared in version control.
+They are usually stored in private settings files, such as `.env` or similar, which are not included in the version control repository.
+And so the continuous integration server will not have access to them when testing.
+Use Circle CI's or other similar server's method of setting [environmental variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) for passing such credentials safely to the CI server.
 - Each project must deploy their application front-and-back-ends to a single Digital Ocean Droplet - sign up for Digital Ocean using [this referral link](https://m.do.co/c/4d1066078eb0) to receive $100 of credit (full disclosure, I would receive $25 of credit for anyone who winds up spending $25 on Digital Ocean, but there is no need for you to spend anything since the $100 credit will easily get you through the course).
 - Submit a link to your front-end code live on the web, and include that link on your README.md document.